 Except for the part where Columbus thought he was in India (hence "Indians"), saw the native people who were there before him as savages, and proceeded to enslave, terrorize and massacre them.

-The Thanksgiving story most of us learned in high school is really just a fairy tale, and it's time we told our kids the truth.
+The Thanksgiving story most of us learned in school is really just a fairy tale, and it's time we told our kids the truth.
 So this year, we are proposing a new family tradition: once you're done saying what you're thankful for, take some time to acknowledge the land you live on.

 This idea is what led to the design of our new land acknowledgment shirt.
 It's part graphic tee, part positive message, and part lesson plan.
 It comes with a blank space on it so families can work together to research whose tribal land they live on, then write it onto their shirt to complete their own land acknowledgment statements.
 Like this: